Alejogb1/job-board/blog-data/why-is-the-dag-not-displayed-in-the-web-ui-with-the-existing-configmap.md

 id: "why-is-the-dag-not-displayed-in-the-web-ui-with-the-existing-configmap"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've seen this particular issue pop up a few times throughout my years—and it’s almost always down to a handful of common culprits when a dag isn't showing up in the web ui, despite what appears to be a correctly configured configmap.
 I distinctly remember one project where we spent a frustrating afternoon tracking down the root cause, and it turned out to be an innocuous-looking configuration oversight.
 It’s usually not a single dramatic failure, but rather a combination of factors.
 Let’s get into the specifics.

 First off, remember that the web ui essentially ‘discovers’ dags through the airflow scheduler which, in turn, reads configuration data.
 If the scheduler isn’t picking up changes from the configmap, or is misinterpreting the configurations, no dags will appear in the user interface.

 The primary cause often revolves around how airflow is configured to find your dag files.
-While you might have meticulously set up a configmap with what *should* be the correct path, it’s crucial to verify the underlying environment variables airflow uses.
+While you might have meticulously set up a configmap with what _should_ be the correct path, it’s crucial to verify the underlying environment variables airflow uses.
 Specifically, `airflow.cfg` (often mapped through configmaps), dictates the `dags_folder` location.
 This setting tells the scheduler where to look for dag definitions.
 A frequent pitfall is inconsistency.
 For example, the configmap may specify `/opt/airflow/dags`, but the docker container airflow is running in might be configured to look in `/usr/local/airflow/dags`, especially when running on Kubernetes.
 They need to align precisely.

 Let's look at a code example.
 Assume that we have a standard airflow setup, with dags deployed via a kubernetes environment.
-Here's a snippet showing how a common *incorrect* mapping might look in a kubernetes configmap:
+Here's a snippet showing how a common _incorrect_ mapping might look in a kubernetes configmap:

 ```yaml
 apiVersion: v1